Anjulsinghal/date-picker/README.md

 # Recurring Date Picker Component

-A modern, customizable date picker component built with React, featuring a recurring event selection, date inputs with calendar icons, and a stylish date picker popup using the `react-datepicker` library.

 ## Features

 - **Date Selection**: Users can select start and optional end dates using a visually enhanced date picker.